SMA-CyberTech/Active-Directory-Security-Analytics/README.md

 ## Objective

-The aim of the project was to generate alerts for brute force attacks targeting endpoints within an Active Directory Domain environment and forward these triggered events to a central Cybersecurity Analyst channel.
+The aim of the project was to automate the generation alerts for brute force attacks targeting endpoints within an Active Directory Domain environment and forward these triggered events to a central Cybersecurity Analyst channel.
 Splunk, Windows Active Directory DC, Shuffle and Slack were use to complete the telemetry cycle.

 ### Tools Used